acquia/blt/readme/creating-new-project.md

     By default, BLT will use the [`lightning`](https://github.com/acquia/lightning) profile, other valid values are `standard` or `minimal`.

+    If you want to use another contributed profile (such as Headless Lightning), now is the time to download that and change the corresponding key in `blt/project.yml`:

+         composer require acquia/headless-lightning:~1.1.0

-1. Now its time to spin up your LAMP stack.
+1. Now it’s time to spin up your LAMP stack.

     1. **With Drupal VM (recommended)**: If you would like to use Drupal VM for local development, run the following command:

              blt vm

        Optional: to customize your VM (such as to enable Solr), respond 'no' when BLT offers to boot your VM, and [make any necessary modifications](http://docs.drupalvm.com/en/latest/getting-started/configure-drupalvm/) to `box/config.yml` before starting your VM.

     1. **Without Drupal VM**: If you would not like to use Drupal VM, please review [Local Development](http://blt.readthedocs.io/en/8.x/readme/local-development/) and set up your own LAMP stack.
 Once your LAMP stack is running, execute the following command to generate default local settings files: